Case Study: PepsiCo - Leading F&B brand

 - Travel administrators – many PepsiCo employees responsible for booking travel were resistant to change as they felt job security might be threatened as a result of the end-to-end service model.
 FCM was able to deliver a full and complete travel booking support for travellers and reduced the administration work in the booking process for these staff.

-Led by the highly experienced FCM Global Account Manager, a global account management team comprising two regional account managers and in-country national account managers in each market; each country followed a tailored change management and communication plan to drive consistent program architecture and deployment utilising the client handbook developed specifically for PepsiCo.
+Led by the highly experienced FCM Global Account Manager, a global account management team comprising two regional account managers and in-country national account managers in each market; each country followed a tailored change management and communication plan to drive consistent programme architecture and deployment utilising the client handbook developed specifically for PepsiCo.

 The team worked to deliver: